21st TAF at De Duif in Amsterdam

-The TAF will take place the last weekend of October in the historic church ‘De Duif’.
-The exhibitors will be happy to welcome anyone with an interest in ethnographic art.
+The TAF is held in De Duif the last weekend of October and welcomes everyone with an interest in ethnographic art.

 Preview : Thursday, October 26, 3-7 PM, by invitation only